Dental cat food—The tooth, the whole tooth, and nothing but the tooth

 How to get Untamed food

 The trial pack will be delivered to your home in no time.
-In case the food is up to your kitty’s standards, you can subscribe for a monthly delivery of delicious and nutritious meals!
+In case the food is up to your kitty’s standards, we’ll replenish your stock every month at the same time!
+You enjoy the full freedom to alter the terms of the regular cat food deliveries—all you have to do is let us know.

 Is the food here yet?